Skip to main content

 Sustainability Publication Digest: Contributions of Medical Greenhouse Gases to Climate Change and Their Possible Alternatives

 MTRC shares the most relevant and impactful publications in the field of market access and HEOR for medical technologies in Europe through its Sustainability Publications Digest.
 In a recent publication, Wang et al. evaluated the global warming potential of various greenhouse gases used in medical practice, analyzing both their clinical applications and environmental effects.
-The study identified anesthetic agents such as desflurane and nitrous oxide, as well as fluorinated gases used in retinal surgery, as particularly problematic due to their exceptionally high global warming potential and prolonged atmospheric persistence.
+The study identified anesthetic agents such as nitrous oxide, as well as fluorinated gases used in retinal surgery, as particularly problematic due to their exceptionally high global warming potential and prolonged atmospheric persistence.
 The authors advocate for targeted interventions to reduce the environmental footprint of medical gases while maintaining clinical effectiveness.

 Why partner with MTRC?